redhat-nfvpe/onap-lab-experimental/doc/hypervisor.md

 provisioned, there is no significant difference between managing virtual machines and managing physical machines.

-> This, then, is what our infrastructure manager does: allows us to add and remove machines to and from the cloud.
+> This, then, is what our infrastructure controller does: allows us to add and remove machines to and from the cloud.
 Together, all these machines comprise the "undercloud".
 The "overcloud" comprises our actual cloud resources provisioned on top of these machines.
 In effect, what we have here is one OpenStack cloud running on top another: OpenStack-On-OpenStack, a.k.a.
 [TripleO](https://docs.openstack.org/tripleo-docs/latest/).

 > (Actually, adding new machines to the cloud is not just about installing and configuring them but